 Our partner Caroline, a Swedish Genealogist and Family Historian, has written a blog post with 5 cool gifts for Swedish-Americans (or anyone in America learning Swedish).
 1. A Spot in Caroline’s Online Course Searching Sweden 2.
 A Modern Swedish Jewelry Piece from AWNL 3.
 An Annual Subscription to The Scandinavia Box 4.
 Swedish Language Lessons from us 🙂 […]

 When we get into contact with people wanting to learn Swedish, it’s often because they have a Swedish partner, or work/study in Sweden.
-But there are also people who want to learn Swedish because of their Swedish ancestors.
-Therefore, we’ve teamed up with Caroline Guntur, The Swedish Genealogist, who will bring you more resources on […]
+But there are also people who want to learn Swedish because of their Swedish ancestors, especially among Americans with Swedish heritage.
+How to find your Swedish ancestors – for Americans “Do you […]

 Have you tried semlor?
 It’s that time of year again!
 On Tuesday, it’s the day of the Semla.
 It’s that time of year again!
 On Tuesday is the day of the Semla.
 Semlor (plural, semla in singular) are cardamom buns with cream and almond paste, commonly available from the official end of the Christmas season […]